 This afternoon my oldest son complained of having a sore throat.
 My first response was to make chicken soup.
 I usually make Chicken and Rice Soup, but his time I went with Asian flavors because I had leftover Teriyaki Chicken.

 I also had leftover Basmati Rice with Onion and Garlic and Homemade Chicken Broth which I combined with the leftover chicken and vegetables from the garden.
 Cooking from scratch and growing my own vegetables keeps my grocery bill pretty low, so I don’t mind splurging on ethnic items like Mirin and rice vinegar (which are less expensive if purchased at an Asian market).
-However, if you don’t have mirin or rice vinegar you don’t need to buy them you can make do by replacing the mirin with apple juice or white grape juice.
+However, if you don’t have mirin or rice vinegar you don’t need to buy them you can make do by replacing the mirin with apple juice or white grape juice mixed with some lemon juice.
 You can also use white vinegar instead of rice vinegar if you choose.

 I freeze my fresh ginger to prevent it from going bad between uses.

 - ¼ cup soy sauce (I use Bragg's Liquid Aminos to make this gfree)

 - 2 tablespoons mirin

 - 2 teaspoons sesame oil